-At inception, the Partnership determines whether an arrangement is a lease and the appropriate lease classification.
+At inception, the Partnership determines whether an arrangement is a lease and, if so, the appropriate lease classification.
 Operating leases are included as operating lease right-of-use ("ROU") assets within Other long-term assets and lease liabilities within Other current liabilities and Other long-term liabilities on our Consolidated Balance Sheets.
 When applicable, finance leases are included as ROU finance leases within Property, plant, and equipment, net, and finance lease liabilities within Other current liabilities and Long-term debt, net of current portion on our Consolidated Balance Sheets.
 Leases with an initial expected term of 12 months or less are considered short-term and are not recorded on our Consolidated Balance Sheets.
 The Partnership recognizes lease expense for these leases on a straight-line basis over the expected lease term.

-ROU assets represent the Partnership's right to use an underlying asset for the lease term, and lease liabilities represent the obligation to make lease payments arising from the lease.
-ROU assets and liabilities are recognized at the lease commencement date based on the present value of minimum lease payments over the lease term using an incremental borrowing rate with a maturity similar to the lease term, as our leases do not generally provide an implicit rate.
+ROU assets and lease liabilities are recognized at the lease commencement date based on the present value of minimum lease payments over the lease term using an incremental borrowing rate with a maturity similar to the lease term.
 The lease term is modified to reflect options to extend or terminate the lease when it is reasonably certain we will exercise such option.
 The depreciable life of assets and leasehold improvements is limited by the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise, in which case the depreciation policy in the "Property, Plant and Equipment, net" section above is applicable.
 The periodic lease payments are treated as payments of the lease obligation and interest is recorded as interest expense.
 A lease modification is assessed to conclude whether it is a separate new contract or a modified contract.
 If it is a modified contract, the Partnership reconsiders the lease classification and remeasures the lease.